BVLC/caffe/installation.md

     tar zxvf glog-0.3.3.tar.gz
     ./configure
     make && make install

+If you would like to compile the Python wrapper, you will need to install python, numpy and boost_python.
+You can either compile them from scratch or use a pre-packaged solution like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Enthought Canopy](https://www.enthought.com/products/canopy/).
+Note that if you use the Ubuntu default python, you will need to apt-install the `python-dev` package to have the python headers.
+You can install any remaining dependencies with

+    pip install -r /path/to/caffe/python/requirements.txt

+If you would like to compile the Matlab wrapper, you will need to install Matlab.

 After setting all the prerequisites, you should modify the `Makefile.config` file and change the paths to those on your computer.